 Did you know that fresh chestnuts have a deliciously sweet flavor and an unusual texture?
 Not only are these nuts delicious on their own, but they also make the perfect addition to many dishes.

 Often overlooked, chestnuts are an underrated nut with immense flavorful potential.
-Their unique combination of a sweet yet subtle flavor can be attributed to the natural sugars they contain which sets them apart from other nuts like almonds or walnuts.
+Their unique combination of a sweet yet subtle flavor can be attributed to the natural sugars they contain, which sets them apart from other nuts like almonds or walnuts.

-Not only do these nuts have intriguing flavors, but their texture is also quite different - raw chestnuts hold firm, while cooked, they become delicate enough to yield under pressure, making them perfect for many culinary applications such as sweet and savory dishes.
+Not only do these nuts have intriguing flavors, but their texture is also quite different - raw chestnuts hold firm, and while cooked, they become delicate enough to yield under pressure, making them perfect for many culinary applications such as sweet and savory dishes.

 How to Cook With Chestnuts

 Cooking with chestnuts is a delicious and unique way to add a special touch to any meal.
 To begin, soak your chestnuts overnight in cold water.
 This will help soften the husk and make them easier to peel.

 Once they are ready, you can roast them in the oven or boil them on the stovetop.
 When roasting, place the chestnuts on a baking sheet in an even layer and bake for about 30 minutes at 350 degrees Fahrenheit until the shells have split open and the nutmeat is tender.

 If boiling, bring a pot of salted water to a boil and add in the chestnuts.
 Boil for 15 minutes until soft, drain, and cool before peeling away the shells.
 Once peeled, you can use your cooked chestnuts as you would any other nut - chopped in salads, pureed into sauces, or roasted for snacking.